iam-mourya/iam-mourya/README.md

 👋 I'm passionate about DevOps!

-I'm a results-driven DevOps engineer with a strong background in automating, optimizing, and streamlining software development and operations processes.
-Currently, I'm working as a DevOps engineer, where I bring my expertise to build and maintain robust CI/CD pipelines, manage infrastructure as code, and ensure high availability and scalability for mission-critical applications.
+I am focused on optimizing and streamlining software development and operations processes.
+I work with CI/CD pipelines, manage infrastructure, and aim to support high availability and scalability for mission-critical applications.
+My goal is to improve workflows, enhance system reliability, and contribute to seamless software delivery

 ### What I Love Doing